101guptaji/Job-Application-Portal/README.md

     Application List Page:
         Display all submitted applications with job title, applicant name, and a short summary.
-        Each application should have a "View Details" button to navigate to a detailed view of the application.
+        Each application has a "View Details" button to navigate to a detailed view of the application.

     User Profile and Settings:
-        Create a UserContext to store and provide user profile data (username, email).
+        Created a UserContext to store and provide user profile data (username, email).
         Allow users to update their profile on a Profile Page.
         Display the logged-in user’s name and email in the header.

-# Technical Requirements
+# Technical Details:
     Routing (React Router):
         /: Home page listing all job positions.
         /job/:id: Job Details page for the selected job.